-Warning: Use of undefined constant type - assumed 'type' (this will throw an Error in a future version of PHP) in /home/ftnddev/public_html/wp-content/themes/salient-child/ftnd-shortcodes.php on line 222
+Warning: Use of undefined constant type - assumed 'type' (this will throw an Error in a future version of PHP) in /home/devftnd/public_html/wp-content/themes/salient-child/ftnd-shortcodes.php on line 291

-Warning: Use of undefined constant type - assumed 'type' (this will throw an Error in a future version of PHP) in /home/ftnddev/public_html/wp-content/themes/salient-child/ftnd-shortcodes.php on line 223
+Warning: Use of undefined constant type - assumed 'type' (this will throw an Error in a future version of PHP) in /home/devftnd/public_html/wp-content/themes/salient-child/ftnd-shortcodes.php on line 292

-As #NoPornovember is coming to a close, we are putting a spotlight on these experiences to help support the skeptics, the concerned, and the “I need help” group.
+As #NoPornovember kicks off this week, we are putting a spotlight on these experiences to help support the skeptics, the concerned, and the “I need help” group.

 Porn hits home: how XXX content affects consumers’ minds and bodies